Burloe/GoLogger/README.md

 * **Importing the plugin:** Only import the "addons" into your project's root directory.
 The folder structure should look like `res://addons/GoLogger`.

-* **Enable the plugin:** Navigate to `Project > Project Settings > Plugins`, and check "GoLogger" in the list of available plugins to enable it.<br>
+* **Enable the plugin:** Navigate to `Project > Project Settings > Plugins`, and check "GoLogger" in the list of available plugins to enable it.
-*If errors persist, ensure "GoLogger.tscn" is added as an autoload and restart Godot.*<br>
+*If errors persist, ensure "GoLogger.tscn" was added properly as an autoload and then restart Godot.*<br>

 ![enable_plugin](https://github.com/user-attachments/assets/f6eecd64-16ca-4158-815b-70eda5ad6fab)

-* *Optional* Intantiate the GoLoggerController into your UI. **Beware** GoLoggerController is currently partially broken and will be fixed in the next update.
+* *Optional:* Intantiate the GoLoggerController into your UI. **Beware!** Currently, GoLoggerController is partially broken and will be fixed in the next update.

 You're all set!
 It’s recommended to add `Log.stop_session()` before calling `get_tree().quit()` in your exit game function.
 While not stopping a session before closing the game won’t break the plugin, it’s good practice.
 This can help differentiate between normal exits, crashes, or forced closures, depending on whether the log file ends with "Stopped session."<br><br>

 ## How to use GoLogger:<br>
 ### **Starting & stopping log sessions:**<br>
 GoLogger uses "sessions" to indicate when it’s actively logging.
 Each session creates a new .log file with the time- and datestamp of creation.
 Starting and stopping sessions is as simple as calling `Log.start_session()` and `Log.stop_session()`.
-If you start and stop sessions during gameplay, it's recommended to add at least a 1-second cooldown before starting a new session.
-An example of this can be found in "GoLoggerController.gd" under the `_on_session_button_toggled()` signal.
-This prevents multiple sessions from being created within the same second, which could cause sorting issues when identifying the oldest file.<br><br>
+If you plan to start and stop sessions during gameplay, it’s recommended to use the `start_delay` parameter with 1 or more seconds using `Log.start_session(1.2)`, which will delay the session start by 1.2 seconds.
+This helps prevent multiple log files from being created with the same timestamp, which can cause sorting issues.
+This delay is especially useful if you accidentally add session start/stop calls in multiple scripts.<br><br>

 ### **Creating log entries and include data:**<br>